I want to share an approach to money followed by every financially confident person I know.

 What makes us uncomfortable can help us grow

-Being engaged doesn’t mean having the answers, but it does mean asking questions, paying attention, and digging into the numbers.
+Either way, financial confidence and success requires engagement.
+Being engaged doesn’t mean having the answers, but it does mean asking questions, paying attention, and digging into your numbers.

 We are wired to resist the things that make us uncomfortable.